FinnTune/public/subjects/connect/README.md

 Generally, clients (smartphones, laptops, etc...) rely on DHCP servers to have a dynamic IP address and servers have a static IP address.

-For this project you will need to add these 3 VM :
+For this project you will need to add these 3 VMs:

 ### For VirtualBox